 Next, granting the variance would not adversely affect the environment.
 The Applicants will be required to mitigate the proposed development with an approved planting plan established on-site (per COMAR 27.01.09.01) as part of the Building Permit process.
 The plantings are intended to offset any negative effects and provide improvements to water quality along with wildlife and plant habitat.
 The required plantings will improve plant diversity and habitat value for the site and will improve the runoff characteristics for the Property, all of which should contribute to improved infiltration and reduction of non-point source pollution leaving the site.
-Additionally, the Applicants will be adding rain gutters and spouts "to provide a 10 percent reduction in pollutant loading from predevelopment levels."
-CZO § 41.4.3.f.
 Further, the Maryland Critical Area Commission did not provide any objections to the project in its August 14, 2020 letter to LUGM.
 Ex.
-2. Att, 3.
-Moreover, The St. Mary's Soil Conservation District and Health Department approved the plan on June 24, 2020.
-For these reasons, the Board finds that granting the variance to construct an attached garage will not adversely affect water quality or adversely impact fish, wildlife, or plant habitat within the Critical Area.
+2. Att, 4.
+For these reasons, the Board finds that granting the variance to construct the retaining wall will not adversely affect water quality or adversely impact fish, wildlife, or plant habitat within the Critical Area.
 Moreover, the Board finds that granting the variance will be in harmony with the general spirit and intent of the Critical Area Program.